-Part 10 Concluding provisions

-Section 41 Fine provisions

-- (1) A regulatory offence is committed by anyone who, by intent or through negligence - 1. refers to himself as a consumer conciliation body, contrary to Section 2 (2) first sentence or - 2. refers to an institution as a consumer conciliation body, contrary to Section 2 (2) second sentence. - (2) Such a regulatory offence is punishable by a fine of up to fifty thousand euro. - (3) The Federal Office of Justice is an administrative authority within the meaning of Section - 36 (1) no. 1 of the Act on Regulatory Offences (Gesetz über Ordnungswidrigkeiten OWiG).
+Division 10 Concluding provisions Section 41 Fine provisions (1) A regulatory offence is committed by anyone who, by intent or through negligence 1. refers to himself or herself as a consumer conciliation body, contrary to section 2 (2) sentence 1 or 2. refers to an institution as a consumer conciliation body, contrary to section 2 (2) sentence 2.
+(2) Such a regulatory offence is punishable by a fine of up to fifty thousand euros.